-AdviceFirst advisers can explain these differences to you, but first, let’s take a closer look at what ESG means.
+AdviceFirst advisers can explain these differences to you, but first, let’s take a closer look at the ESG criteria used in sustainable investing.

 E is for environmental

-Such as climate change, greenhouse gas emissions, water usage, carbon footprint, recycling, renewable energy, and a companies’ relationship with environmental agencies.
+Such as climate change, greenhouse gas emissions, water usage, carbon footprint, recycling, renewable energy, and a company’s relationship with environmental agencies.

 S is for social